Prof. dr hab. Iwona FijałkowskaPracownia Replikacji DNA i Stabilności Genomu

 Najważniejsze osiągnięcia badawcze

-- We proposed that an increase in polymerase dissociation from terminal mismatches (i.e., potential mutations) is an important fidelity factor that can lead to mismatch removal (antimutator effect).
+- Based on our analyses of antimutator effect of the replicative DNA polymerase Pol III, we proposed that an increase in polymerase dissociation from terminal mismatches (i.e., potential mutations) is an important fidelity factor that can lead to mismatch removal.

 - We found that changes in the dNTP pool that are caused by deficiencies in the nucleoside diphosphate kinase and dCTP deaminase had a suppressive effect on constitutive SOS expression.